Last Updated on October 1, 2023

 - Day trip to Pompei and Paestum

-The last but not least of the most romantic places in Italy brings us to the end of the boot, to the island region of Sicily.
+Now we’ve arrived at the northern coast of Sicily.
 Visit in early-summer time to Cefalù, a seaside town that immerses you in unspoiled beauty and culture, two of the main reasons to visit Sicily, with its crystal-clear waters and jaw-dropping architecture.

 What to Do